-Intellectual Freedom/Social Responsibility Committee
+Intellectual Freedom & Social Responsibility Committee

 Are you looking for a low-cost, reality-based training for your front-line staff?
-Consider hiring an MLA trainer from the Intellectual Freedom & Social Responsibilities Committee.
-Training is $300. for a half-day program, plus mileage for trainer(s).
+Consider hiring an MLA trainer from the Intellectual Freedom/Social Responsibilities Committee.
+Training is $300 for a half-day program, plus mileage for the trainer(s).
 We offer two workshop options, both based on ALA training modules.
 These are introductory programs, focused on preparing your staff to better face the challenges of working with the public.

 Workshop 1: CUSTOMER SERVICE: Balancing Rights & Responsibilities

 This workshop covers basic customer service issues in libraries.
 Discussions include the differences between customer service and patron behavior concerns, where staff behaviors intersect with your library's policies, and helps participants understand their responsibilities and those of their customers.
 Participants work through scenarios and try to solve problems together using their experiences and those of their colleagues.
 If time allows, the Trainer will go over some tips for dealing with patrons with problems.